manumathewthomas/Chat-with-Joey/README.md

   * Batch size to 512.
   * Number of iteration to 200,000.

+## Deep Q&A - Model explanations
+The model is a standard seq2seq RNN with two LSTM cells one for the encoder and another for the decoder, and 256 hidden units in each RNN cell.
+For the purpose of our project, we changed the number of hidden layers to 2048.
+Basically, tensorflow processes the data inside the encoder cell during training by applying three operations that compute the state of the cell.
+First is forget which determines what info to throw away from the previous cell state.
+For example, data that is not necessary to compute the current cell state.
+Second is input that determines what information is to let in from the new state.
+Finally, output that produces the final output from the cell.
+The encoder converts the input into vector representation and sends it to the decoder.
+Then the decoder is trained on both the output sequence as well as the input representation from the encoder.
+Since the model works on two sequences, it can predict new elements of a sequence given prior elements of the sequence.
+Deep Q&A model is trained on conversational corpus to predict sentences in response to users’ queries.
+There are different modules for the purpose of training the model and for the evaluation of the model.
+The main module is chabot that contains most of the sub-modules for training and testing functionalities.
+This module reads the user prompt and runs the training or testing mode and eventually returns a trained model for the training mode or starts a chatbot session for the testing mode.
+A brief explanation is provided below for the main modules.

+## Main modules
+* chatbot (module)
+Training mode: The training mode generates a graph for the model and starts a tensorflow session.
+The tensorflow session reads a batch of data and runs the training process to periodically minimize the loss function.

+Testing mode: reads the user’s query and feeds the query to the encoder as a sequence of word ids.
+Then it runs the model with the batch of word ids to get a predicted sequence of word ids.
+The decoder then converts the predicted sequence into user readable string and returns it as an answer.
+* Model (module)
+It contains the implementation of the model.
+It builds the model network and the computational graph with specified parameters.
+It basically creates two RNN cells using tensorflow, each of which with 2048 hidden layers.
+We increased the number of hidden layers from 256, and as mentioned above, it was purely based on a trial and error approach.
+There are also four defined tensorflow placeholders for the network inputs: encoder Inputs, decoder Inputs, decoder Targets same as decoder Inputs, and decoder Weights to adjust the learning to the target sentence size.
+The loss function is also defined using tensorflow seq2seq.sequence_loss call.
+* Trainer (module)
+The Model module does not perform run on itself but just return the operators to do so.
+It’s actually the trainer module that launches the training with different parameters.
+* Textdata (module)
+This module loads the dialogue corpus and builds the vocabulary.
+It also performs all the processing of the dataset.
+Some of these operations include extractConversation, extractText
 ## Results

 Below are some screenshots of our chat with the chatbot.
 It gives preety good results for standard questions as well as some character specific questions.